 - high levels of salinity in river water lead to increased maintenance costs for infrastructure and industrial equipment.

-For more information about water quality and salinity in our state visit the Department for Environment and Water website.
+Water quality and salinity - Department for Environment and Water

-Groundwater Data online application provides information about wells, across South Australia.
+Groundwater Data provides information about wells, across South Australia.
 The water quality in wells varies and may affect their suitability for domestic or other use.